shritij26/DEVnotes/README.md

 ## ⏳ Still Seekhing...

 More folders, files, and frustration coming soon as I progress on my dev journey.
-Expect JavaScript, maybe React… and definitely more questionable design choices.
+Expect more JavaScript, maybe React… and definitely more questionable design choices.

 ---